UCL/MPHY0026/README.rst

 For those of you taking this course for university credit at UCL, these are the essential details:

  * Moodle code: MPHY0026.
-All format announcements come via Moodle.
+All formal announcements come via Moodle.

  * Assessment: